CNL-TN-2025-022 Technical Note

 • Collaborative workflow protocols

-• Results from application to Hot Water (Volume 1)
+• Case study results from application to Hot Water

 • Implications for creative AI applications